wis-delft/wis-delft.github.io/_people/shankar.md

 ## About

-I am a PhD candidate at Distributed Systems and Web Information Systems.
-My supervisors are Dr. Lydia Y. Chen, Dr. Rihan Hai, and Dr. Arie van Deursen.
-My research interests are distributed learning, privacy-preserving learning, and federated learning.
+I am a PhD student at the Data-Intensive Systems and Web Information Systems groups.
+My supervisors are Drs.
+Lydia Chen, Rihan Hai, and Arie van Deursen.
+My main research focus is on diffusion models for structured data generation (time series or tables) under quality or privacy constraints.
+I also work sometimes on federated/distributed learning projects.
+You can read more about my research on my personal website: https://adis98.github.io